TristanPagden/TristanPagden/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Tristan Pagden
 ======================================================================================================================================

-Full stack Web developer | AI developer
+Full stack web development | Machine learning | Tutoring
 ---------------------------------------

 I love to program.
 I have always wanted to work with computers ever since I was young and now I have made that dream a reality.
 I am a self-taught programmer and have always loved my work.
 I love designing websites and sharing my creations with the world.
 I also love Artificial intelligence and the cutting edge technology it can provide.
 Overall, I am an enthusiastic programmer who loves their work and can provide many helpful skills to my clients.